26 Sep 2016

 What do all of those parameter values represent?

-By using named arguments, we can make things much clearer:
+By using named method arguments, we can make things much clearer:

 var myObject1 = new ComplicatedThing( loadChildren: true, maxDepth: 3, loadImages: true, allowUpdates: false, lockDeletion: true ); myObject2.PerformAction( action: Action.Update, id: 12, name: "Joe Bloggs", subscribe: true );